How to say “goddess” in Japanese

 - watashi – 私 (わたし) : a pronoun meaning ‘I’ in Japanese.

-This is another typical usage of “megami”.
-In this example, it works as a part of the noun phrase, “watashi no megami”, which means ‘my goddess’ in Japanese.
-When we want to say “goddess” in Japanese, this word would be the best choice.
+This is another example of megami.
+In this example, it works as a part of the noun phrase, watashi no megami, which means ‘my goddess’ in Japanese.
+Japanese native speakers sometimes use this noun as a metaphor for a beautiful woman.

 Summary

-In this blog post, I’ve explained “megami” in detail based on its kanji expression.
-And also, I’ve explained how to use it through the examples.
+In this blog post, I’ve explained the definition and meaning of megami in detail based on its kanji expression.
+And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

-- megami – 女神 (めがみ) : a noun meaning ‘goddess’ in Japanese.
-This can also work as a plural noun.
-These two kanji characters literally mean ‘woman god’.
-This kanji concept is in line with the meaning.
-When we want to say “goddess” in Japanese, this word would be the best choice.
+- megami – 女神 (めがみ) : a noun meaning a ‘goddess’ in Japanese.
+This can also work as plural.
+These two kanji characters literally mean a ‘woman god’ in Japanese.
+This literal interpretation is completely in line with the actual meaning.
+It’s also worth mentioning here that Japanese native speakers sometimes use this noun as a metaphor for a beautiful woman.

 Hope my explanations are understandable and helpful for Japanese learners.